 Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 This technique can be used to look at both the tumor’s structure and how much energy is used by the tumor and normal tissues.
-This information can be helpful in planning treatment and evaluating how well treatment is working, but it is usually not be performed in all cases of known or suspected STS.
+This information can be helpful in planning treatment and evaluating how well treatment is working, but it is usually not performed in all cases of known or suspected STS.

 Biopsy and tissue tests

-Imaging tests may suggest the diagnosis of sarcoma, but a biopsy will be needed to confirm the diagnosis and to find out the subtype.
+Imaging tests may suggest the diagnosis of sarcoma, but a biopsy will be needed to confirm the diagnosis and to find out the type of sarcoma.
 It is very important for a patient to see a sarcoma specialist before any surgery or biopsy is done.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a reliable diagnosis.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Because STS is uncommon, an expert pathologist should review the tissue sample to properly diagnose a sarcoma.
-Sometimes properly diagnosing a sarcoma requires special tests on the tumor tissue, and it is best if a specialist who sees this type of cancer every day does this.
+Sometimes properly diagnosing a sarcoma requires special tests on the tumor tissue, and it is best if a specialist who sees this type of cancer regularly does this.